-Samantha Sanchez-Garcia is an undergraduate student at Eastern Washington University pursuing a Bachelor of Arts in Psychology with an emphasis in communication, sociology, and industrial/ organizational psychology.
-She is also working on Eastern’s Inclusion and Diversity certificate and co-president of Psi Chi, an international honor society in psychology.
-Samantha is a research assistant in Dr. Jillene Seiver’s clinical psychology lab looking into how the mere presence of a cell phone may be distracting.
+Samantha Sanchez-Garcia graduated from Eastern Washington University with a Bachelor of Arts in Psychology with an emphasis in communication, sociology, and industrial/ organizational psychology.
+She participated in Eastern’s Inclusion and Diversity certificate program and was co-president of Psi Chi, an international honor society in psychology.
+Samantha was a research assistant in Dr. Jillene Seiver’s clinical psychology lab looking into how the mere presence of a cell phone may be distracting.
 Samantha is particularly interested in researching domestic violence to help bring greater awareness and support to victims and potential victims.
-Samantha continued her research with Dr. Seiver for her 2020 EWU McNair Summer Research Internship studying this topic.
-In the fall of 2020 she presented her research at the Baylor McNair Research Conference.
+Samantha completed her EWU McNair Summer Research Internship studying this topic, which she presented her research at the Baylor McNair Research Conference.

 Samantha was accepted by three graduate programs in 2021: the Industrial-Organizational Psychology Masters Program at California State University in San Bernardino, the Industrial-Organizational Behavior Management Masters Program at Western Michigan University, and the Industrial and Organizational Psychology PhD Program at DePaul University with full funding.
 She was selected as one of three students by DePaul for this program out of 80 applicants!
-Samantha plans to attend Depaul in the fall of 2021.
+In 2021-2022, Samantha decided to make a shift in her career path and began her Masters in Social Work at Eastern in 2022.

 2020 McNair Faculty Research Mentor: Dr. Jillene Seiver, Psychology